mk23/jmxproxy/README.md

 Compiling
 ---------

-The build is simple [maven](http://maven.apache.org) invocation.
+The build is a simple [maven](http://maven.apache.org) invocation.
 To compile, test, and package JMXProxy execute the following.

     $ mvn clean package

-The resulting package is a self-executable "fat jar" file located at `target/jmxproxy-2.2.2.jar`
+The resulting package is a self-executable "fat jar" file located at `target/jmxproxy-2.2.2.jar`.

 Configuration